Thursday 27th June 2019 | Sandy Park, Exeter | 09:30 - 15:45

 She is a highly acclaimed international speaker and an expert advisor to the courts in matters of child, civil and criminal proceedings, is a chair of domestic homicide reviews and was instrumental in ensuring that all UK police forces are required to improve their understanding of honour based abuse and forced marriage by inspections conducted by Her Majesty’s Inspectorate of Constabulary.

 Her memoir ‘Shame’ was a Times Top 10 Bestseller.
 Jasvinder is recognised as bringing the issue of forced marriage into the public domain and Prime Minister David Cameron stated that her work ‘turned my head on the issue of forced marriage’.
 Her work is recognised as being pivotal to the creation of a specific UK forced marriage criminal offence in 2014.
+Her successful claim of sexual harassment against a peer in the House of Lords was the first in its 479 year history and has already led to an increase in reporting and resulted in significant changes in the House of Lords policy and practice including greater debates and reforms, resulting in a House of

 She has received numerous awards including the prestigious Woman of the Year 2007.
 She was made an Honorary Doctor of the University of Derby in 2008.
 She was awarded The Pride of Britain Award in 2009 and was named Cosmopolitan Ultimate Woman of the Year in 2010.
 In 2011 she was listed in the Guardian's top 100 Most Inspirational Women in the World and in 2012 received the global Punjabi Award.
 She was awarded Commander of the British Empire in 2013 in recognition of her outstanding contribution to the victims of forced marriage and honour based abuse and also featured in the British institution ‘Desert Island Discs’.
 In 2014 was awarded Legal Campaigner of the Year.
 Jasvinder is also listed as an entry in the 2016 edition of the book ‘Who’s Who’ and in the same year received the International Woman Award for human rights from the Italian media.
+In 2018 she was awarded Woman of the Year by Leeds City Council and in 2019 she was awarded the Robert Burns Humanitarian of the Year Award and also the Sikh Woman of Substance Award.

 For more information please visit: